 ◘◘ Get lost around Odda

-If, however, you get restless, you can stroll around the picturesque municipality of Odda.
-One of the things that I suggest you to do is to drive to Låtefossen Waterfall which is just 20 minutes away.
+If, however, you get restless during this Norway road trip itinerary, you can stroll around the picturesque municipality of Odda.
+One of the things that I suggest you do is to drive to Låtefossen Waterfall which is just 20 minutes away.

-But oh… it was SO worth it.
-It’s no wonder to me now why it’s called as one of the best hikes in the world because other than the view at the top, the scenes I saw during my hike were so darn incredible.
+…but it was SO worth it.
+It’s no wonder to me now why it’s called one of the best hikes in the world because other than the view at the top, the scenes I saw during my hike were so darn incredible.

 Alternatively, if you want to know what to pack, wear, bring, etc.?
 Again, just head to my Trolltunga guide and you’ll find all the information you need.

-After we finished this hike, we didn’t have any energy left to do anything else (and I bet you will feel the same) so I’m not gonna suggest any activity for the night other than to grab some dinner and have a good sleep.
+After I finished this hike, I didn’t have any energy left to do anything else (and I bet you will feel the same) so I’m not gonna suggest any activity for the night other than to grab some dinner and have a good sleep.

 ◘◘ Tour around the city of Stavanger

-With that in mind, don’t forget to stop by Old Stavanger to witness Europe’s best preserved wooden house settlement, NuArt Street to get some Instagram-worthy shots, Swords in Rock to learn more about the historic Battle of Hafrsfjord, and Norwegian Petroleum museum (Norsk Oljemuseum) to see how oil and gas are created, discovered and produced in the North Sea.
+With that in mind, don’t forget to stop by Old Stavanger to witness Europe’s best preserved wooden house settlement, NuArt Street to get some Instagram-worthy shots, Swords in Rock to learn more about the historic Battle of Hafrsfjord, and the Norwegian Petroleum museum (Norsk Oljemuseum) if you’re interested in seeing how oil and gas are created, discovered and produced in the North Sea.

 ◘◘ Hike up to Preikestolen